SalishSeaCast/docs/particles/ariane.rst

        cd examples/qualitative
        ariane

+Hint: If you get an error about :kbd:`initial_positions.txt`, you may have to rename :kbd:`initial_positions` as :kbd:`initial_positions.txt` and remove all the the lines with the @ symbol.

 You should notice several new files, such as :kbd:`ariane_trajectories_qualitative.nc` and :kbd:`traj.txt`.
 These files contain the trajectory information.